 ICT systems have increased customer satisfaction in banks than the rest sectors of the economy.
-Because of this, banks have invested more on IT, have more IT personnel, more installed base for Personal Computers (PCs), Local Area Networks (LANs), and Wide Area Networks (WANs) and a better linkage to the Internet than other sectors of the Nigerian economy just to improve service delivery (Agboola ,2001).
+Because of this, banks have invested more on IT, have more IT personnel, more installed base for Personal Computers (PCs), Local Area Networks (LANs), and Wide Area Networks (WANs) and a better linkage to the Internet than other sectors of the Nigerian economy just to improve service delivery ??
+Agboola ,2001).
 Whereas only one bank had ATM in 1998 by 2004, 14 of the Nigerian banks had acquired the technology.
 EFT also increased from 3 to 14; Smart Cards from 1 to 11; Electronic Home and Office Banking from 3 to 9 and Telephone Banking from 3 to 12 within the same period.
 The adoption of ICT in banks has improved customer services, facilitated accurate records, provided for Home and Office Banking services, ensured convenient business hour, prompt and fair attention, and enhanced faster services.
-The adoption of ICT in banks has not only improved the banks' image and led to a wider, faster and more efficient market; it has also made work easier and more interesting, improved the competitive edge of banks, improved relationship with customers and assisted in solving basic operational and planning problems.
-IT is also directly impacting on customer satisfaction locally in time saving, error rate reduction, enhanced management decision making, and improved speed of service delivery as perceived by the bank workers and customers.
+The adoption of ICT in banks has not only improved the banks' image and led to a wider, faster and more efficient market; it has also made work easier and more interesting, improved the competitive edge of banks, customers.
 New electronic delivery channels for banking products and services are also available (Sanusi, 2010).
 The impacts on global business such as for competitive advantage, market segmentations, high revenue and forecasting are also evident.
 Thus managers cannot ignore Information Systems because they play a critical role in contemporary organisations.
 Therefore the application of computer based information and communication technology concepts, techniques, policies and implementation strategies to banking services has become a subject of fundamental importance and concerns to all banks managers and indeed a prerequisite for local and global competitiveness.

 On Customer Satisfaction and regulations, the impact of E-banking should ordinarily bring difference and arguably lower barriers to entry; opportunities for significant cost reduction; the capacity to rapidly reengineer business processes; and greater opportunities to sell across the borders.
 Customers also have the potential benefits of more choice; greater competition and better value for money; more information; better tools to manage and compare information; and faster service.
 But this is not necessarily so in every bank in Nigeria.
-There are instances of incoherent formulation of strategies in Nigerian banks, in most cases they appear in strands and on application result in observable weaknesses and failures such that core competences are not visible, value choice not clearly made and and offering delivery becoming sustained uncoordinated.
-Also internet and e- banking have imposed some limitations on cross departmental team building and the urge to innovate through R and D departments.
+There are instances of incoherent formulation of strategies in Nigerian banks, in most cases they appear in strands and on application result in observable weaknesses and failures such that core competences are not visible, value choice not clearly made and sustained and offering delivery becoming uncoordinated.
+Also internet and e-banking have imposed some limitations on cross departmental team building and the urge to innovate through R and D departments.
 It has encouraged risk aversion in the Banks, and overcomplicated their product offering using e-banking.
 As the consequence of this could be confusion of customer in making choice of a right product.
 Now let us review other dimensions that could be relevant to this section.
 In power, insurance, oil and gas service companies, the role of ICT, Computer base operations, internet services etc are pervasive.

-2. service firms' Orientation:
+25 service firms' Orientation: